This can help you to:

 Run through this checklist to help you stay on track:

-- Plan and decide on things in advance – what’s going to happen for birthdays, holidays or school events like plays or sport games, school events and parent-teacher nights?
+- Plan and decide on things in advance – what’s going to happen for birthdays, holidays, extracurricular activities like plays or sport games, school events and parent-teacher nights?

-- Work out who’ll go to medical appointments and how information will get passed on to all parents and carers
+- Work out who will go to medical appointments, and how information will be shared with all parents and carers.

-- Keep your teen in the loop about any plans, especially changes
+- Keep your teen in the loop about any plans, and especially about any changes.